-The team at Sunbio strives to create collagen products that our customers will love and use on a daily basis.
-To further this goal, we are proud to have entered into a long-term strategic partnership with the University of Sydney, a university a deep pool of scientific expertise, strong research capacity and a rich industrial cooperation experience.
+The team at Sunbio continually strives to create health, nutritional and therapeutic products that customers not only love, but will incorporate into their daily routines.
+To achieve this, we're delighted to announce a long-term strategic partnership with the University of Sydney, an institution renowned for its robust scientific expertise, research capabilities, and extensive industrial collaboration experience.

-All of our products are proudly Australian Made using the highest quality ingredients.
-We also guarantee that the collagen peptides used in our products is 99% pure collagen and high bio-available.
+All of our collagen peptides products, are made with pride in Australia, using only the finest ingredients.
+We pledge that the collagen peptides incorporated in our products are 99% pure and exhibit high bioavailability, ensuring their maximum efficacy for our users.

 SCIENTIFIC STUDIES – THE EFFECTS OF COLLAGEN ON THE SKIN